Medicare Prescription Drug Plans may have these coverage rules:

 In most cases, the prescription drugs you get in a hospital outpatient setting, like an emergency department or during observation services, aren't covered by Part B (these are sometimes called "self-administered drugs" that you would normally take on your own).
 Your Medicare drug plan may cover these drugs under certain circumstances.

 You'll likely need to pay out-of-pocket for these drugs and submit a claim to your drug plan for a refund.
 Or, if you get a bill for self-administered drugs you got in a doctor's office, call your Medicare drug plan for more information.
+Get your plan's contact information from a Personalized Search (under General Search), or search by plan name.

 Automatic-refill mail order service for prescription drugs